 Also in Ravenna was Sarus, Alaric’s old enemy.
 He did not wish to see peace between Alaric and the emperor.
 Yelling and waving their weapons, Sarus and his Goths tore through Alaric’s camp before hightailing it back to the safety of Ravenna’s bastions.
 Convinced that Honorius and Sarus were working together, Alaric angrily broke off talks and marched on Rome for the third time.
 This time he was in no mood for mercy.

 The citizens of Rome awoke to the sound of the Goth trumpets—the enemy was inside the city.
 The barbarians stormed through the streets, sacking the city for three nightmarish days.
 The palace of the historian Sallust was burned to the ground, and the aristocratic houses along the Aventine went up in flames.
 The worst offenders were the Huns who served in Alaric’s army.
 Rich furniture was thrown out of windows, silk hangings were torn from the walls, jeweled flourishes were pried out of statues.
 Wealthy Romans were repeatedly pummeled and kicked until they revealed hidden treasures.
 At last the conquerors filed out of the wasted city, laden with booty and followed by throngs of captives.
-Among the latter was the stunningly beautiful sister of Honorius, Galla Placidia, who remained in comfortable captivity with her childhood friend Alaric.
+Among the latter was the stunningly beautiful sister of Honorius, Galla Placidia, who remained in comfortable captivity with Alaric.